VDH Has a Conversation with Filmmaker Michael L. Pack

 and

-It's amazing that he's, I guess it's been a total makeover.
+It's amazing that he's ⁇ I guess it's been a total makeover.
+He lost weight.

-but I don't think he's, I don't believe that he's really chained sincerely.
+addict.
+But I don't think he's ⁇ I don't believe that he's really changed sincerely.

 He had a special entree.